elad488/Snapshot-Tool/README.md

 # Snapshot-Tool
-Azure snapshot tool that allowד taking a disk snapshot and reverting to it in a matter of secondsץ Snapshots are point in time disk images created in seconds, the tool then utilizes them together with Azures disk swap API to quickly and easily restore the image to any point in time a snapshot was taken at in no more than a few seconds.
+Azure snapshot tool that allows taking a disk snapshot and reverting to it in a matter of seconds!
+Snapshots are point in time disk images created in seconds, the tool then utilizes them together with Azures disk swap API to quickly and easily restore the image to any point in time a snapshot was taken at in no more than a few seconds.

 # Installation